 I always knew I was going to sing.

 I started singing at the tender age of six, with encouragement from my grandmother Virginia who was also a vocalist who sang gospel music on the radio.
-My Father, Joseph was a musician who played drums in various bands while I was growing up, and left the family soon after I was born.
-Later he would come in and out of my life, but becoming a permanent fixture in my late teens.
-At the age of 13 I went to live with my grandparents in Bethesda/Chevy Chase, a new way of living where I attended the rest of my schooling.
-My Mother often found it very hard to make ends meet after divorce for myself, my brother and my sister, but managed by usually working several jobs waitressing and bartending.
+My father, Joseph was a musician who played drums in various bands while I was growing up.
+As my parents divorced while we were all still young, my mother often found it difficult to make ends meet, but usually managed by working several jobs waitressing and bartending.
 My mother would later attend the University Of Maryland and receive a Psychology degree.
-While she was a student at the University Of Maryland, she was responsible for implementing the installation of lighting throughout the campus, and also the creation of the University's Women's Crisis Hotline.
-My mother was also part of the civil rights movement, Gloria Steinem feminist movement, and part of the ERA movement as a whole, often traveling with her.
 I had Uncles who were musicians who would sneak me into gigs (usually through the kitchen) into whatever bar they were playing at, and there I got to sing with the bands.

 By my Senior year of high school, my mother Betsy had bought and purchased a restaurant/bar called The 19th Amendment in Dupont Circle where I would come in and sing and play my guitar to the patrons.
 I also sang in various church choirs, and began playing the drums in elementary school, continuing through high school.
 My first job was at Baskin Robbins scooping ice cream to pay for my own vocal lessons, studying classical and opera.
 Through High School, I involved myself in broadcast production, acting and in the various choral groups at Northwood High.
 If you look closely, you might catch me in various films, such as "He Said,She Said" with Kevin Bacon, or America's Most Wanted"...